 After learning about these forces, students created new planes with modifications.
 At this age, they had ideas like changing the plane’s size and/or shape, adding a paper clip somewhere on the aircraft, and more.
 Then, they ran another round of test flights.

 Students can watch many videos on YouTube with directions for making paper airplanes.
-Often students will watch them at recess or home and learn even more about what makes paper planes fly the farthest!
+Often students will watch them at recess or at home and learn even more about what makes paper planes fly the farthest!